Vote for a strong team to ensure change

 - Example: Building consent reviews take statutory 20 days, followed by prolonged requests for information (30–40 days total)

-- Rates Trajectory Harmful for Growth: Affordable rates support business growth and a thriving building industry.
-If costs keep rising, businesses and residents will be forced to leave, stalling development and making it too expensive to live and operate.
+- Rates trajectory harmful for growth: Affordable rates support business growth and a thriving building industry.
+If costs keep rising, businesses and residents will be forced to leave, stalling economic development by making it too expensive to live and operate.

 REALISTIC COSTAL HAZARD POLICIES